 RELATED ARTICLE Why Whey Protein Isolate Is The Best Source Of Protein Powder

-Greek yogurt is an excellent source of protein, amino acids, and rich in glutamine.
+Greek yogurt is an excellent source of protein and amino acids.
+It is also a glutamine-rich food.
 Most of the protein found in Greek yogurt is casein, the primary protein found in milk and dairy products.
 In addition to a complete amino acid profile, Greek yogurt contains a large amount of leucine, to help build and rebuild muscle mass, for greater strength gains.
 100g of Greek yogurt, contains 1g of leucine and 10g of protein.
-Since Greek yogurt is low in calories and high in protein, it’s an amazing food for weight loss, building lean muscle mass and optimizing body composition.
+Since Greek yogurt is low in calories and high in protein, it’s an amazing food for weight loss, building lean muscle mass, and optimizing body composition.

 RELATED ARTICLE Greek Yogurt For Weight Loss

-Seawater fish such as salmon, tuna, crab, and scallops contain more glutamine content than freshwater fish [R].
+Seawater fish such as salmon, tuna, crab, and scallops foods with higher glutamine content than freshwater fish [R].
 In addition to being a glutamine-rich food, seafood, and freshwater fish provides ample amounts of protein and healthy omega-3 fats.

 Glutamine Rich Foods: Takeaway